protolambda/mergenet-tutorial/from_source.md

 This guide assumes a Linux or MacOS install.
 For Windows, please refer to the build instructions by the client (if compatible with windows at all).

+For instructions how to use the CLI arguments of the nodes, see the [Docker tutorial](./from_docker.md).

 ## Geth